-Performance and decisions taken on remuneration in 2017/18
+Performance and decisions taken on remuneration in 2018/19

-The CEO's statement earlier in this Annual Report provides a summary of the progress the Group has made in the year ended 31 March 2018.
-In summary, the Group has delivered good performance across all divisions, extended operations in Europe and the US and increased expenditure in research and development of its platform portfolio.
-Key performance indicators are solid across the Group: revenue increased from £83.5 million to £96.7 million, adjusted profit before tax increased from £14.3 million to £15.3 million, and sales orders increased from £94.8 million to £130.7 million.
-The Group continues to attract high quality talent and is pleased to note that the number of staff at year end was over 1,000 across eleven offices in the US and Europe.
+The CEO's statement earlier in this Annual Report provides a summary of the progress the Group has made in the year ended 31 March 2019.
+In summary, the Group has delivered good performance across all divisions, extended operations in Europe and the US and decreased expenditure in research and development of its platform portfolio.
+Key performance indicators are solid across the Group: revenue increased from £96.7 million to £151.3 million, adjusted profit before tax increased from £15.3 million to £23.3 million, and sales orders increased from £130.7 million to £171.7 million.
+The Group continues to attract high quality talent and is pleased to note that the number of staff at year end was 1,470 across 12 offices in North America and Europe.

-Performance against the adjusted pre-tax profit target and group revenue was ahead of target with performance against the sales order value target being between threshold and target.
-As a result, bonuses paid to the CEO, CFO and SVP Business Development were 80%, 77% and 123% of salary, respectively.
+Performance against the adjusted pre-tax profit target and Group revenue was ahead of target with performance against the sales order value target being between threshold and target.
+As a result, bonuses paid to the CEO, CFO and SVP Business Development were 98%, 102% and 77% of salary, respectively.

-In July 2017, the Company made performance share awards to the CEO, CFO and SVP Business Development at 28%, 35% and 25% of salary, respectively.
+In July 2018, the Group made performance share awards to the CEO, CFO and SVP Business Development at 32%, 37% and 31% of salary, respectively.